 You can add a blog section that lists posts and links to individual pages.
-The style of the individual pages is not tied into your template— instead the individual blog posts have their a separate style that doesn't necessarily tie into your template.
+The style of the individual pages is not tied into your template— instead the individual blog posts have their own separate style that doesn't necessarily tie into your template.
 It's not a conventional way to organize a blog— so that might bother some users.
-Most of the necessary features are included: you can add comments to your blog, integrate with Disqus, create drafts etc. (Though you can’t set posts to publish on a future date.)
+Most of the necessary features are included: you can add comments to your blog, integrate with Disqus, create drafts etc. (Though you can't set posts to publish on a future date.)
 Show Screenshot

 Simple ecommerce— you can set product variations, categories, set shipping options and create coupon codes.
 There is no digital products or tax system.
 You can't checkout with multiple items, but because Strikingly is for one-page websites, it's not like you're going to be hosting a large catalogue.
 You can preview the email notifications your customers receive but you can't customize them in any way.
 Show Screenshot